 It never stops.
-Here's where to party every single day of the week in Miami | Miami.com
+Here’s where to party every single day of the week in Miami.

 When: Saturdays, 5:30 p.m. – 9:30 p.m.

-What: Sunset Sessions featuring $5 specials on tap beers, bruschetta and wine, plus patio games of jenga, cornhole and ping pong, and live DJ performances by Latin Grammy Nominated producer Mr. Pauer.
+What: Sunset Sessions featuring handcrafted cocktails served poolside, cozy couches with a fire pit and live DJ performances by Latin Grammy Nominated producer Mr. Pauer.

 Details: 3460 S Ocean Dr., Hollywood; www.porticohollywood.com